sourmash-bio/sourmash/doc/command-line.md

 All of the commands in sourmash operate in "online" mode, so you can combine multiple databases and signatures on the command line and get the same answer as if you built a single large database from all of them.
-The only addendum to this rule is that if you have multiple identical matches, the first one to be found will differ depending on the order that the files are passed in on the command line.
+The only caveat to this rule is that if you have multiple identical matches, the first one to be found will differ depending on the order that the files are passed in on the command line.